-The group members waited with these two officers for five minutes and then a second police van with two more male officers arrived at the scene.
+The group members waited with these two officers for five minutes and then a second police van described as holding two more male officers arrived at the scene.

 The group members crossed the bridge and slept in the forest in Serbia for one night.
 The following night they attempted to enter Bosnia and Herzegovina again and they successfully entered the country and reached Sarajevo the following day.